Puerto Vallarta to Mexico City

 Stay: Casa Arbol / $47 /

-I was keen to see Mexico City, but I had low expectations, thinking it would be a sprawling, smog-filled, poverty-stricken, crime-laden hell-hole.
-Man, was I wrong!
-This is an incredible, dynamic, culture-filled, safe, and modern city.
-This was my first cuota/toll road, and it went fast.
-The final ride into the city was an unexpected breeze, I blasted down a highway until I arrived at the main boulevard downtown.
-The first thing I did after checking in was catch a bus to the Anthropology Museum, a showcase of Mexico's incredible indigenous history.
-The downtown was full of people and showcasing the upcoming Festival of the Dead.
-My hotel was located in a hip neighborhood full of cool bars and restaurants.
+I took my first cuota/toll road, and it was a smooth ride.
+The final stretch into the city was a breeze.
+I zipped down a highway until I hit the main boulevard downtown.
+After checking in, I caught a bus to the Anthropology Museum, which showcases Mexico's rich indigenous history.
+The downtown area was buzzing with people preparing for the upcoming Festival of the Dead.
+My hotel was in a trendy neighborhood packed with cool bars and restaurants.

-The next day I rode 90 minutes out of the city to Teotihuacan, home to the incredible Pyramid of the Sun
+The next day, I rode 90 minutes out of the city to Teotihuacan, home to the stunning Pyramid of the Sun.

 Ride: 303 km / 5 hours